How to Use Annatto Seeds: 7 Creative Ways for Colorful & Flavorful Cooking

 3. Marinades & Rubs for Meats

-Mix ground annatto with garlic, cumin, oregano, vinegar, and citrus juice to create a colorful and aromatic rub for chicken, pork, or fish.
+Mix ground annatto with garlic, cumin, oregano, vinegar, and citrus juice for vibrant, aromatic rubs for chicken, pork, or fish.
+The seeds enhance color while adding subtle depth.

 4. Spice Up Soups & Stews